 Disclosure: This site may earn affiliate commissions when you click provider links.
 This doesn't affect our recommendations.
 Learn more

-Compounded semaglutide starts at $149/mo.
+Compounded semaglutide starts at $133/mo.
 Brand-name Wegovy lists at $1,350+.
 We compared 11 providers so you can find the lowest price for your situation.

-Wegovy at a retail pharmacy costs approximately $1,350–$1,650/month without insurance.
-Compounded semaglutide, the same active ingredient prepared by licensed compounding pharmacies, starts at $149/month.
+Wegovy at a retail pharmacy costs approximately $1,350–$1,650/month without insurance (GoodRx retail pricing).
+Compounded semaglutide, the same active ingredient prepared by licensed compounding pharmacies, starts at $133/month.
 That gap exists because compounding pharmacies operate outside the standard drug approval process, cutting out brand-name manufacturing costs and pharmacy markups.
 Compounded semaglutide is not FDA-approved as a finished product, but it has become the primary route for uninsured patients searching for the lowest price.

-One middle-ground option worth knowing about: Novo Nordisk offers Wegovy directly through their own self-pay program, currently starting at $199/month for starter doses.
-Those introductory prices are scheduled to increase to $349/month after the introductory period ends.
-See wegovy.com for current pricing and deadlines, which are actively changing.
+One middle-ground option worth knowing about: Novo Nordisk offers Wegovy directly through their own self-pay program.
+The injectable pen is $199/month for the first 2 months at starter doses, stepping up to $349/month from month 3, and the Wegovy pill is $149/month for the 1.5mg and 4mg doses.
+See wegovy.com for current pricing, which is actively changing.

 Answer 10 questions and we'll match you with the lowest-cost provider that fits your situation.